andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

      ```
      Alternative event types are "clicked" or "fetched".

-The ingestion into kafka is done using custom parallel batches.
+To produce to multiple topics at the same time, the ingestion into kafka is done via a batch.

 ### PySpark ML